bioinfo-ucsd/.github/profile/README.md

-## Welcome to the Github Org for Bioinformatics at UC San Diego!
+## Welcome to Bioinformatics at UC San Diego!

 Created by students of the [UCSD Bioinformatics and Systems Biology / Biomedical Informatics (BISB/BMI) PhD program](https://bioinformatics.ucsd.edu/), this organization serves as a place where students and faculty of the BISB/BMI program can collaborate and develop ...